 7. Hellyer County Park (San Jose)

-Out of Santa Clara, plan for about 14 min in the car — makes San Jose a realistic weekday-afternoon option from Santa Clara.
+Out of Santa Clara, plan for about 14 min in the car, which makes San Jose an easy weekday-afternoon trip from Santa Clara.

 Location: 985 Hellyer Ave, San Jose, CA 95111